Pre-K Printable Fun

 Invitation to explore Rocks and Stones

-Create a place to explore rocks: Add Magnifying glasses, and plenty of specimens.
-Include Books, and Magazines about Rocks.
+Create a place to explore rocks.
+Add magnifying glasses, and plenty of specimens.
+You may also want to include books and magazines about rocks.
+View Member Instructions

 Picture